The Elder Scrolls Online : PVP Guide

 - Capture the Flag: Capture the Flag mode is a more structured attack-and-defend styled game type that will be most enjoyed by those who thrive as part of a team.
 Capture your enemies' flags and return them to your base while carefully defending your own.

 - Domination: Domination will be favored by those who like capture-and-hold gameplay.
 Seek out, capture, and hold special locations on the map to earn your team points.
 A captured point will grant your team points for as long you have it.

 - Chaosball: Added with Horns of the Reach DLC

 - Crazy Kings: Added with Clockwork City DLC

-There are currently four different battlegrounds in which players can do combat:
+At launch there were four different battlegrounds in which players can do combat:

 - Ald Carac: A dilapidated ruin of an ancient Dwemer city

 - Ularra: An old overgrown Daedric worshipping site